Sustainability assessment using multimodal AI agents: Generating Inventory from Multimodal Information

 We tested our image mining pipeline on a dataset of Apple products (see Methods) and achieved a 100\% success rate corresponding to the product name.
 For the FCC, we only failed on two recently released iPhone models whose FCC reports are still confidential; in those cases, the agent successfully retrieved internal photos from alternative online sources such as iFixit.
 The average runtime of the image mining process is 8.9 s.

 A key visual subtask is to extract internal PCB photos from the hundreds of images returned from the search.
 These photos contain essential information about ICs and passive components as well as the area of the PCB itself, all of which directly impact EI.
 These images are unstructured and contain various internal electronic parts, such as batteries, speakers, or PCBs with metal shielding cans.
-A second challenge is to select the optimal board-level view from candidate PCB images, which may include zoomed-in or partial views of PCBs.
-In such cases, the latest VLMs struggle to identify the complete board view (Figure~\ref{fig:main_2}b).

-Our agent employs a combination of FFT (Fig.~\ref{fig:main_2}c) and YOLO-based electronic components detector (see Methods) to identify the image with the densest high-frequency content and highest component count.
+A second challenge is selecting the optimal board-level view from candidate PCB images, which may include zoomed-in or partial views.
+In such cases, the latest VLMs struggle to identify the complete board view (Fig.~2b).
+Our agent employs a combination of FFT (Fig.~2c) and YOLO-based electronic component detector (see Methods) to identify the image with the densest high-frequency content and the highest component count.
 This toolchain not only achieves higher accuracy than VLMs but also offers significant computational efficiency, processing each image in 28 ms on an Apple M4 laptop.
 By contrast, Microsoft's lightweight Phi-3.5-vision-instruct~\cite{abdin_phi-3_2024} required 33.43 s of runtime per model to extract the same images even after quantization to 4-bit.

 A component-level inventory is then created by detecting and classifying electronic components on the PCB using the aforementioned electronic detector.
-To enrich this inventory, we also employ OCR to extract potential text or part numbers on component packages, and initiate sub-retrieval pipelines to gather additional information, such as process technology, package type, and size (see Methods).
+To enrich this inventory, we also employ OCR to extract potential text or part numbers on component packages, and initiate branched retrieval pipelines to gather additional information, such as process technology, package type, and dimensions (see Methods).